Drive My Car (film): Production

 The film is directed by Ryusuke Hamaguchi.
 The film was originally set in Busan, South Korea, but was changed to Hiroshima due to the COVID-19 pandemic.

 Writing

 Hamaguchi was the co-writer of the filmscript with Takamasa Oe.
-It is primarily based on the short story of the same name by Haruki Murakami from his 2014 short story collection, Men Without Women.
+It is primarily based on "Drive My Car" by Haruki Murakami from his 2014 short story collection, Men Without Women.
 The script also features elements from Murakami's stories "Scheherazade" and "Kino" (both also part of Men Without Women).
 For the film version, the co-authors were reported by The New York Times to have "greatly expanded on the (short) story's central dynamic, which turns on a sexist widowed actor and the much-younger female driver who motors him around in his cherished Saab."

 Cinematography

 Cinematographer Hidetoshi Shinomiya was assigned to do the filming for the project.

 Set design

 The original story features a yellow Saab 900 convertible, but it was changed in the film to a red Saab 900 Turbo to visually complement the Hiroshima landscape.